fede6590/BEATs-train/README.md

 The initial implementation of this pipeline was developed by the [Norwegian Institute for Nature Research (NINA)](https://www.nina.no/) using [Lightning AI](https://lightning.ai/docs) and their work is available [here](https://github.com/NINAnor/rare_species_detections/tree/main).

 **UPDATES:**
+- Docker image built with:
+  - Python 3.10 (slim version image based on Debian bullseye)
+  - PyTorch 2.0
+  - Torchaudio 2.0
-- Lightning implementation updated to version 2.0
+  - Lightning 2.0
+- Optimized Docker image with minimum requirements (less dependencies)
 - Warning errors while training (still in progress)

 **PENDINGS**: